WasmEdge/docs/docs/embed/rust/intro.md

 ## Examples

-[wasmedge-rustsdk-examples](https://github.com/second-state/wasmedge-rustsdk-examples/tree/main) provides a set of examples to demonstrate how to use `wasmedge-sdk` to, for example, create host functions, create WebAssembly libraries, create plug-ins, and etc.
+[wasmedge-rustsdk-examples](https://github.com/second-state/wasmedge-rustsdk-examples/tree/main) provides a set of examples to demonstrate how to use `wasmedge-sdk` to, for example, create host functions, create WebAssembly libraries, create plug-ins, etc.